malahor1610/Videoteka/README.md

 - Turning on the notifications about tv series, to display information when the series has an "in production" status, or the release date is confirmed, also about new seasons,
 - Adding the excluded shows back to randomize pool.

+### 1.2

+- Clearing input button for searching functionality,
+- Displaying more details about a show - list tv series seasons with names and episodes count,
+- Filtering shows on the watchlist based on the genres,
+- Filtering shows in the randomize pool based on the genres,
+- Marking shows as watched/unwatched,
+- Displaying a list of shows marked as watched.

 ## Local run

 ### Prerequisites